-Summary of new laws passed in the 84th Regular Legislative Session that impact Concealed Handgun Licensing.
+Summary of new laws passed in the 84th Regular Legislative Session that impact Handgun Licensing.

 House Bill 910 Effective: January 1, 2016

 Caption: Relating to the authority of a person who is licensed to carry a handgun to openly carry a holstered handgun; creating criminal offense.

 Caption: Relating to the carrying of handguns on the campuses of and certain other locations associated with institutions of higher education; providing a criminal penalty.

 Caption: Relating to a defense to prosecution for the offense of possessing or carrying a weapon in or into the secured area of an airport.

 Caption: Relating to the application of certain concealed handgun license laws to community supervision and corrections department officers and juvenile probation officers; reducing a fee.

 Caption: Relating to a concealed handgun license application that is submitted by a peace officer or a member of the state military forces.

 Caption: Relating to the use of a concealed handgun license as valid proof of personal identification.

 Caption: Relating to a voluntary contribution to the fund for veterans' assistance when applying for a concealed handgun license.